vic-ma/howtodismantle.github.io/_posts/2024-07-13-Brick-by-Brick-Writing-data-back-to-Databricks-from-a-Peakboard-application.md

 In this article, we will learn how to insert data into a Databricks table.
 We'll use the same endpoint for executing this command.
 But in this case, we won't need any extension.
 We'll just use the built-in function for calling HTTP endpoints to accomplish this task.

-In out example, we will submit sensor data to the table.
+In our example, we will submit sensor data to the Databricks table.

 ## The Databricks side